 Installation scenarios

 BL Banking is a portable application, which can be installed in different ways.
-The installation is basically intuitive and is largely automated by the installation program.
-However you can also simply copy the directory of an already installed application to another location or another storage media.
+The installation is largely automated by the installation program.
+Alternatively, you can copy the directory of an already installed application to another location or another storage media.

 Application data

 The application consists of program files and application data.
-The latter is among others about the keys for the bank connections, retrieved account statements, submitted payments, payment recipients, etc. All these data are located in the subdirectory workspace under the program directory.
-The user of BL Banking must have write permissions on the this subdirectory.
+The latter is among others about the keys for the bank connections, retrieved account statements, submitted payments, payment recipients, etc. These data are located in the subdirectory workspace of the program directory.
+The user of BL Banking must have write permissions on this subdirectory.

-You can also store the application data separate from the program files.
+The application data can be stored separate from the program files.
 This is possible for all installation scenarios.
 For this also see the section Separate data storage.

 Signature files

-All installation types support storing the signature files in a program folder, a USB stick, or a smartcard.
+All installation types support storing the signature files in the program folder, a USB stick, or a smartcard.

 Section First initialization - Key directory contains instructions for storing signature files on a USB stick.